 Hello and welcome!
-I live in London (UK) and I’m very lucky to have had the opportunity to travel all over the world – my itchy feet have taken me to almost 70 different countries across 6 continents.
+I live in London (UK) and I’m very lucky to have had the opportunity to travel all over the world – my itchy feet have taken me to over 70 different countries across 6 continents.

 This blog is purely a passion project – and very far removed from my real day job!